 Your Bearded Dragon's diet should replicate what he (or she) would eat in the wild.
 It should include meat, vegetables, fruit and greens.

 Our Bearded Dragon food list tells you what is safe to include in your Beardie's diet including how much and how often you can feed your Beardie.
 You can easily purchase live food from Northampton Reptile Centre.

 Can Bearded Dragons eat meat?

 Bearded Dragons can eat meat in the form of insects.
-Our food list tells you what meat your Beardie can eat:
+Our live food list tells you what meat your Beardie can eat: